zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 In general, it is not possible to evaluate the integrals of Equations 11.9 and 11.10 in closed form since the definition of the current (given by Equation 11.7) contains the electric field term the value of which is not known (TODO: write about the transition operator).
 Thus, we must make certain assumptions and employ various approximations in order to make computation feasible.

 Consider a particle enclosed in a bounding sphere of radius \\(a\\).
-Assume that the size of the particle is much smaller than the the wavelength and that its refractive index is sufficiently small (a more precise quantitative statement will be made later); as a result, the amplitude of the driving field (equal to the incident field) is effectively constant across the particle's volume.
+Assume that the size of the particle is much smaller than the the wavelength and that its refractive index is sufficiently small (a more precise quantitative statement will be made later); as a result, the amplitude of the driving field (equal to the incident field) is effectively constant across the particle's volume, and the entire particle is radiating with the same phase.
 Under this assumption, we may represent the particle by an electric dipole so that, according to Equation 10.17,

 $$ \tag{12.1}
 	\bm{P}(\bm{r}, \omega) \approx \delta(\bm{r} - \bm{r_0}) \bm{p}(\bm{r}, \omega) = \delta(\bm{r} - \bm{r_0}) \mathcal{\Alpha_m}(\bm{r}, \omega) \epsilon_0 \bm{E_i}(\bm{r}, \omega),